Session Timeout

 Why did my session timeout while running a long R or Python cosole command?

-Running R or Python commands in the Positron console does count as activity–even a long-running command that doesn’t require user input.
-However, closing the browser window will also terminate the Workbench extension process.
-The extension is what reports active sessions to Workbench, so if it’s shut down the session will appear idle to Workbench.
-This is a known limitation.
-The workaround is to keep your browser window open.
+You might have closed the brower.
+Running R or Python commands in the Positron Pro console does count as activity (even a long-running command that doesn’t require user input).
+However, closing the browser window terminates the Workbench extension process.
+The extension is what reports active sessions to Workbench, so if it’s shut down the session appears idle to Workbench.
+This is a known limitation and the workaround is to keep your browser window open.

 How do I run a long-running command or script without my session timing out?

-If you start a long-running command or script in the terminal and then leave your session, your session may timeout before the command or script finishes.
-Even if your long-running command does finish before the timeout out, your session may time out before you’re able to view any console output.
+Use the Workbench Jobs feature.
+If you start a long-running command or script in the terminal and then leave your session, your session could timeout before the command or script finishes.
+Even if your long-running command does finish before the timeout out, your session could time out before you’re able to view any console output.

-To avoid this, use the Workbench Jobs feature to run the command or script asynchronously and external to your session.
-Using this functionality, the script can take as long as it needs to run, and the output is saved in the Jobs tab for you to view later.
+Using the Workbench Jobs feature to run the command or script asynchronously and external to your session allows the script to take as long as it needs to run, and the output is saved in the Jobs tab for you to view later.

 Does Workbench track what I’m doing?

-No. Your Positron session can detect some user activity but does not track your activity for session timeouts.
-More specifically, Workbench monitors a timestamp of the last time you’ve done something listed in the What counts as activity section.
+No. Your Positron Pro session can detect some user activity but does not track your activity for session timeouts.
+Specifically, Workbench monitors a timestamp of your activity (defined in the What counts as activity) section.
 Still, it does not know anything else about what that action was.